Genesis 7:1-9 (NLT)

 Hebrew, of each clean animal; similarly in 7:8.

 Indeterminate – late afternoon.

 Narural light, sun’s rays coming from behind ark on right.

-Apart from lots of different animals, Noah is supervising their self-loading from the top of the gang plank.
+Apart from lots of different animals, Noah (son of Lamech) is supervising their self-loading from the top of the gang plank.

 The animals in this picture are: Barn Owl (Tyto alba), Red-headed vulture (Sarcogyps calvus), polar bear (Ursus maritimus), lion (Panthera leo), tiger (Panthera tigris), giraffe (Giraffa camelopardalis), ostrich (Struthio camelus), one-humped (dromedary) camel (Camelus dromedarius), Asian elephant (Elephas maximus), Lesser Kudu (antelope) (Ammelaphus imberbis, formerly Tragelaphus imberbis), Nine-banded armadillo (Dasypus novemcinctus), Hippopotamus (Hippopotamus amphibius), Wood mouse (Apodemus sylvaticus), Red-banded snake (Dinodon rufozonatum), Nile crocodile (Crocodylus niloticus), Golden lion tamarin (monkey) (Leontopithecus rosalia), orangutan (Pongo borneo), Eurasian beaver (Castor fiber), cheetah (Acinonyx jubatus), Crawshay’s zebra (Equus quagga crawshayi), Aldabra giant tortoise (Aldabrachelys gigantea), Cullum’s Humble-bee (aka Cullum’s Bumblebee) (Bombus cullumanus), Atlas moth (Attacus atlas).